virtualzone/tubewarder/README.md

 java -jar tubewarder-swarm.jar
 ```

-If you want to build from the most recent source cude instead, use the following commands:
+If you want to build from the most recent source code instead, use the following commands:

 ```
 git clone git://github.com/weweave/tubewarder.git